-Some federal loans are based upon financial need as determined by the Free Application for Federal Student Aid (FAFSA) (Subsidized & Perkins loans).
+Eligibility for federal direct subsidized student loans is based upon financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 Others do not require that you demonstrate financial need (PLUS & Unsubsidized loans).

 To be considered for a federal student loan, applicants must meet the following criteria: